 In 2016, Dawna created Dawna Mueller Photography, specializing in landscape and conservation photography with a focus on alpine and polar regions.
 Through her many summers driving heavy equipment in Dawson City, Yukon, initially to finance university, then a six month backpacking trip and eventually to establish and grow Objects of Desire Designs, Dawna developed a strong bond with nature and love for the environment.
 While still in photography school, Dawna began photographing in the Swiss Alps where she witnessed both the beautiful landscapes and the devastating evidence left by the detrimental effects of climate change.
 Motivated to investigate further into the effects of climate change, she decided to go to the Arctic on an expedition with scientists and other photographers.
 In June and July 2017, Dawna traveled to Svalbard, where she saw further evidence of scarring moraines left behind by melting glaciers as well as one incident which left an indelible impression on her mind: a polar bear swimming for hours in search of ice.
 Saddened by what she saw and discovering that 2017 was a record high temperature in the Arctic, Dawna decided to go to the Antarctic with some of the same group of scientists to see what was occurring south of the equator.
 There she experienced more of the same – record high temperatures and a diverse range of species at risk.
 Dawna’s incredible photographs from these expeditions were exhibited at an exhibition entitled ‘Anthropcene – Vanishing Ice’ opens at Back Project Gallery in Vancouver in the fall of 2018 and later in Switzerland and Austria.
 Dawna hopes to use her photography and voice as a platform to bring these issues to the forefront of our cultural and political conscientiousness.
 She has had multiple exhibitions in Switzerland showing her alpine photography.
 She also speaks at schools showing video and photography of her work to educate youth about global warming’s effects in these ecosystems.
 Through these engagements, she hopes to use her voice to not only captivate the public with images depicting the effects of global warming, but also to provide individuals with strategies to reduce their own carbon footprints.

-Dawna’s latest project is the creation of a foundation which combines art and science with a focus on climate change and its effects on the planet’s alpine and polar regions.
-The first Forum, scheduled for January 2019, will be a four day event featuring lectures, photography exhibitions, workshops, fieldtrips to nearby glaciers, a youth program, documentary film screenings, fireside chats, and a gala dinner.
+Dawna’s latest project is the creation of Future Planet Forum, a foundation which combines art and science with a focus on climate change and its effects on the planet’s alpine and polar regions.
+The foundation's inaugural forum took place in January 2019 in Switzerland.
+The forum comprised a four day event featuring lectures, photography exhibitions, workshops, field trips to nearby glaciers, a youth program, documentary film screenings, fireside chats, and a gala dinner.
 Dawna intends for this to become an annual event, in which a combination of art and science is used to bring global awareness to this important topic.

 While it is clear that Dawna did not follow a traditional career path in law after obtaining her law degree in 1993, she clearly applies the skills she acquired through her legal education to many aspects of her busy and productive life.
 This has ranged from using her legal background to manage her own personal real estate portfolio to utilizing her legal research skills to gain information under the Freedom of Information legislation in order to assist a photography colleague and scientist in gathering data for an upcoming book.
 Dawna is a passionate advocate for the planet and believes her legal education assisted her in creating the life she now lives by giving her the tools of analytic reasoning along with advanced research skills to problem solve, to set and achieve goals and to dream.
 Dawna considers her time at law school and the legal education she acquired as one of the valuable highlights of her life.